police warning signs red flags

 Knowing the Warning Signs (“Red Flags”) Police Look For Can Save Your Life

 Police officers refer to warning or danger signs as red flags.
 They have been using this term for warning signs long before the term started being used to refer to laws designed to take firearms away from citizens that may be a risk in the future, commonly referred to as “Red Flag laws.”
+These laws, such as the Florida Red Flag Law, are intended to temporarily remove firearms from individuals deemed to pose a threat.
 When we dissect a shooting that has been recorded, we try and identify all the red flags that indicated a shooting was about to occur.
 Then we train to memorize those red flags so we can react in time to save our own lives.
 Knowing what these red flags are so you don’t commit them may save your life.

 Police Warning Sign #1 – Pointing a Gun at Someone